 When the model is set into motion, Daisyworld soon maintains the temperature of its virtual climate at a steady level despite the increasing strength of its sun.
 It does so automatically, with no goal in mind but only the mutual interplay of negative and positive feedbacks: “No foresight or planning is required by the daisies only their opportunistic local growth when conditions favor them” (Lovelock).
 The systemic interplay between the black and white daisies models the mutual coupling of two Gaian feedback loops, either of which can exert a negative--that is, regulatory or stabilizing--effect on the other to achieve and conserve a virtual homeostasis.
 Daisyworld's climate remains stable until the model’s solar forcing becomes too great for the system to control.
 Driven past that tipping point, Daisyworld life goes extinct.

---adapted from Bruce Clarke, Partial Earth: Margulis, Systems, Gaia, forthcoming in 2020 from the University of Minnesota Press
+--adapted from Bruce Clarke, Gaian Systems: Lynn Margulis, Neocybernetics, and the End of the Anthropocene, forthcoming in 2020 from the University of Minnesota Press.

 Also see Daisyworld at Wikipedia.